MaviLabArt/BoltCanvas/README.md

 ## How payments work

-- **Lightning (Blink or LND)**
+- **Lightning (Blink, LND, or BTCPay Server)**
   When a buyer checks out, the server creates a Lightning invoice in sats.
   The checkout page shows a QR and tracks the invoice until it is paid or expires.

-- **On-chain via Boltz (Submarine swap)**
-  For buyers who prefer on-chain:
-  1. The shop still creates a normal Lightning invoice in the background.
+- **On-chain**
+  - **BTCPay Server:** creates a native on-chain invoice (BIP21) and tracks mempool → confirmation directly in BTCPay.
-  2. A Boltz “Submarine swap” turns that invoice into a one-time Bitcoin address and amount.
+  - **Blink/LND:** uses Boltz “Submarine swaps” to turn the Lightning invoice into a one-time Bitcoin address/amount.
+Boltz pays your Lightning invoice once the on-chain tx confirms.
-  3. The buyer sends a single on-chain payment to that address.
-  4. As soon as the transaction hits mempool and then confirms, Boltz pays your Lightning invoice.
-  5. The order flips to PAID, the item is marked SOLD, and your “Payment received” page appears.

 From the buyer’s point of view: Lightning is instant; on-chain shows a mempool/confirmation progress and then the same receipt.